 In the first AFL Women's draft in late 2016 saw 7 of our Senior players drafted to Melbourne, Collingwood and Greater Western Sydney for the inaugural AFLW season.

 In the 2018 season our VFLW licence was shared with the Western Bulldogs Football Club and as of 2019 the license has been handed over.
 Our club now competes in the NFNL Women's competition across all 3 divisions.
+Ahead of the 2021 season the Spurs expanded by forming an AFL Masters team, giving Women of the West over the age of 35 an opportunity to play a modified version of AFL.
 The club continues to grow year by year with the popularity of women's football on the rise!

 OUR CLUB SONG